 Confirmation and reinforcement of existing principles

-Think about employees’ right to have access to, rectify or erase personal data (the so-called “right to be forgotten”) or to transmit them to a third party (“data portability”).
-But also the employer’s obligation to process personal data as securely as possible, using safeguards such as anonymisation, pseudonymisation or encryption, is reinforced (‘data protection by design and by default’).
-Employers also will still have to enter into contracts with companies who process personal data on their behalf (e.g. payroll administrators, external IT service providers, insurance companies).
+Think about these persons’ right to have access to, rectify or erase personal data (the so-called “right to be forgotten”) or to transmit them to a third party (“data portability”).
+But also the companies’ obligation to process personal data as securely as possible, using safeguards such as anonymisation, pseudonymisation or encryption, is reinforced (‘data protection by design and by default’).
+Processors also will still have to enter into contracts with companies who process personal data on their behalf (e.g. payroll administrators, external IT service providers,...).
 However, the processors themselves will have greater responsibility than they have today.

 The "one-stop-shop" principle

-In the future, companies doing business in different European Member States will only have to work with one single central administration, whereas previously they had to verify in each Member State separately which actions they had to undertake.
+In the future, companies with one or more branches in the European Union performing cross-border processing of personal data in different European Member States will only have to work with one single central administration, whereas previously they had to verify in each Member State separately which actions they had to undertake.
+In that case, the supervisory authority of the Member State in which the main establishment of the company is situated will be considered as the “lead authority”.

 Reinforcement of the information obligation

-Under the current rules, the employer has to provide specific information to (potential) employees when processing their personal data.
-For example, the persons concerned have to know for which purposes their data are processed, to whom the data are communicated and who they can contact to execute their rights.
+Under the ’old’ legislation regarding data processing, the processor already had to provide specific information to the data subjects when processing their personal data.
+For example, the persons concerned had to receive the following information: For which purposes is my data being processed?
+To whom is my data being communicated?
+Who can I contact to execute my rights?

-This information obligation is further reinforced by the Regulation.
+This information obligation has been further reinforced by the GDPR.

-Employers will also, for example, have to communicate in advance if they intend to transfer data outside the European Union, the period for which the data will be stored, the right to lodge a complaint with the Belgian supervisory authority (the Commission on the Protection of Privacy, the “Privacy Commission”) the right to withdraw consent (in case the processing is based on that, wholly or in part), the identity of the “Data Protection Officer” (if applicable).
+Companies will also, for example, have to communicate in advance if they intend to transfer data outside the European Union, the period for which the data will be stored, the right to lodge a complaint with the Belgian supervisory authority (the Data Protection Authority, formerly known as the “Privacy Commission”) the right to withdraw consent (in case the processing is based on that, wholly or in part), the identity of the “Data Protection Officer” (if applicable).

 This more extensive information has to be provided in an intelligible and easily accessible form, using clear and plain language.
 The information should, as a general rule, be provided in writing either on paper or electronically.